Search Menu

 HB 801 would eliminate a 48-hour facility quarantine requirement when animals are imported from neighboring states for resale or imported directly to permanent or temporary Massachusetts foster homes.
 AKC is concerned HB 801 may reduce compliance and increase the risk of communicable disease spread to animals and people in Massachusetts.
 The Environment and Natural Resources Committee sent it to study order on May 23.

 SB 1056 would, among other provisions, require a minimum of 100 square feet per dog for outdoor enclosures and ban the kenneling of any dog outside unattended for more than 5 hours or from 10pm to 6am.
-AKC opposes the measure as introduced.
+AKC opposed the measure as introduced.
 On February 6 the bill was sent to study order and will not advance.

 Minnesota